Azdaroth/Azdaroth.github.io/source/_posts/2017-05-27-ember-tips-testing-outgoing-http-requests.markdown

 categories: [Ember, JavaScript, ES6, Quick Tips]
 ---

 **Ember.js** is a web frontend framework and it's no surprise that majority of the applications deal with a lot of **HTTP requests**.
-But such fact has a lot of implications on the process of developing of the Ember apps, especially when it comes to **testing**.
+But such fact has a lot of implications on the process of development of the Ember apps, especially when it comes to **testing**.
 For basic `GET` requests which don't include any query params or don't deal with pagination it's quite straight-forward - for those we just want to fetch some data, so we can check if proper objects are present as a side-effect of these requests.
 What about `POST`, `PATCH` or `DELETE` requests, where we can't easily test the side effects?

-Fortunately, thanks to the awesome tools such as <a href="https://github.com/pretenderjs/pretender" target="_blank">pretender</a> and <a href="https://github.com/samselikoff/ember-cli-mirage" target="_blank">ember-cli-mirage</a>, it's not such a big problem.
+Fortunately, thanks to the awesome tools such as <a href="https://github.com/pretenderjs/pretender" target="_blank">pretender</a> and <a href="https://github.com/samselikoff/ember-cli-mirage" target="_blank">ember-cli-mirage</a>, it's not a big problem.

 <!--more-->